 Student Personal Accident certificate of currency (Details)

 Before a student can commence any practical education, they must meet certain requirements.
 These relate to safety, disease prevention or legal requirements and are monitored and verified by JCU staff.
-For example, health science students must meet these requirements:
+For example, health science students must meet these pre-placement requirements:

 Immunisation for Hepatitis B, Measles, Mumps & Rubella (MMR), Pertussis and Varicella